BJP's NK Yadav to be new speaker of Bihar assembly | Politics

 He has served as a minister in all the previous NDA governments in Bihar.
 He was the minister for the Road Construction Department in the last government.
 The speaker's post will go to the BJP as per the understanding reached within the alliance, the sources said.

 The BJP has emerged as the largest party within the ruling coalition with 74 seats, while Chief Minister Nitish Kumar' JD(U) has a strength of 43.
-The BJP has also got two deputy chief ministers in the new cabinet with Tarkishore Prasad and Renu Devi taking oath for the posts.
+The BJP has also got two deputy chief ministers in the new cabinet -- Tarkishore Prasad and Renu Devi.

 In the outgoing assembly, JD(U)'s Vijay Kumar Chaudhary was the speaker.
 Chaudhary has taken oath as a minister.